bendtherules/bendtherules.github.com/posts/function-name-binding.md

 function hello() {}
 ```

-For function statements, `.name` is simple - it is simply
+For function statements, `.name` is easy - it is simply

 ## Func expression and Arrow function